The day I realised that mental load doesn’t disappear on its own... that everyday life can be designed differently.

 One evening something small happened.

-Standing alone in the kitchen, I realised something that shook me deeply.
+Standing alone in the kitchen, I realised something that shook me.

 I had just asked a two-year-old to regulate her emotions because I no longer had the energy to regulate my own.